— 01

 The Monday-morning view

-The governance dashboard is the screen an admin should be able to keep open all day and trust.
+The admin home is the screen someone should be able to keep open all day and trust.
 It shows the workspaces under their care, the identity posture of each, anything that needs attention, and one clear next action.

-It is, deliberately, not an analytics page.
-It is an operational page that happens to summarize.
+Deliberately not an analytics page.
+An operational page that happens to summarise.

 Flow D · What the surface brings together